oblackwood/coding-exercise/README.md

 - Feel free to commit as often as you'd like.
 The more commits the better!
 Please commit at least once within the first hour
 - It's better to complete 1 task than to start 3
 - We will be looking at how you approach the task (e.g. how you break it into sub-tasks) and how you structure your code to answer the questions

-## Top tips
-— The code you write should be suitable for production — We expect your code to be well tested and a TDD approach would be received well — The code should be written with maintainability in mind
+- The code you write should be suitable for production
+- We expect your code to be well tested and a TDD approach would be received well
+- The code should be written with maintainability in mind

 Good Luck!